Money-Lender in Gloves : Fergus Blane

 The dustjacket was illustrated by ‘abbey’.
 No illustrations to text.

-First cheap edition was published by Newnes in September 1939 at 3/6 to spine only.
+First cheap edition was published by Newnes in September 1939 at 3/6 priced to spine only.
 Mid-green boards with black titles to spine only.

 Newnes probably reprinted for several years from an unchanged text block.
-All editions seen have an unchanged printing statement.
+All editions seen have an unchanged ‘first edition’ printing statement.
 There is a more common 2/6 edition that adds to the usual Newnes confusion as The Swordmaster is priced at 7/6.
 Where does that fit in?

 Any further information would be gratefully received - Contact.